-The year 2021 was a year of great dynamism for the Corporate Finance area.
+2022 was a year of consolidation for the Corporate Finance area.
 Banco Finantia benefited from its competitive advantages as an international and independent investment bank to further strengthen its strategic positioning in financial advisory and, in particular, in cross-border transactions.